digital-asset/docs.daml.com/README.md

 This repo is explicitly ignoring any pre-2.0.0 docs; those will still be published using their existing release process.

-## Current state (2022-03-18)
+## Current state (2022-04-21)

 Every commit to `main` publishes to a versioned prefix on the S3 repo (e.g.
 `/2.1.0`).
-How to handle `/` and multiple versions are still up for debate.
+How to handle `/` and multiple versions are still up for debate, and thus are still following the preexisting process: the daml repo [cron] copies over a versioned folder to root on stable release publication.

-The digital-asset/daml [cron] is still responsible for updating the documentation root.

 [cron]: https://github.com/digital-asset/daml/blob/main/ci/cron/src/Docs.hs